Your Best Choice of Universities in Vancouver

-Each year, about 2,700 students participate in SFU’s massive co-op program, which places students with 1,900 organizations locally, nationally and globally.
+Each year, about 2,700 students participate in SFU’s massive co-op program, which places students with 1,900 organizations locally, nationally, and globally.
 The flexible trimester system means the school operates year-round, and there is no shortage of available courses in the summer months.

 SFU has the highest average entrance GPA in B.C. at 88.4% but continues to perform below average in national student surveys regarding overall educational experience.
 A science degree from SFU carries some weight; graduates report a 97.8% employment rate two years after graduation.

-In the community: RADIUS, a social innovation lab, and venture incubator provides financial support and mentorship to SFU students.
+In the community: RADIUS, a social innovation lab, and venture incubator provide financial support and mentorship to SFU students.
 It seeded Artemis Technologies, a social venture made up of SFU business and engineering students, which is developing software that uses aerial images of crops to detect diseases and increase growing efficiencies.

 On campus: SFU gets a bad reputation for being isolated on top of Burnaby Mountain, and the concrete architecture is easy to bash.
 But many international students say the surroundings grow on them, and the complex interconnected buildings are fun to explore.
-UniverCity is SFU’s mixed-use residence and commercial area that includes a large grocery store, coffee shops, retail stores and even an elementary school.
+UniverCity is SFU’s mixed-use residence and commercial area that includes a large grocery store, coffee shops, retail stores, and even an elementary school.

-SFU offers a wide variety of program options for students to build their own undergraduate degree – majors, minors, and certificates can be combined to create an experience unique to the individual.
+SFU offers a wide variety of program options for students to build their own undergraduate degrees – majors, minors, and certificates can be combined to create an experience unique to the individual.
 Master’s and doctoral degrees are available in all eight of the university’s faculties.